ericoporto/ags-manual-wiki/acintro9.md

 ![](images/icon_info.gif)

-If you want to create a Lucasarts-style game where the mouse cursor disappears during cutscenes, the easiest way to do it is simply to import a blank image over the Wait mouse cursor.
+If you want to create a LucasArts-style game where the mouse cursor disappears during cutscenes, the easiest way to do it is simply to import a blank image over the Wait mouse cursor.